Utility Management

 Conclusion

-Charlotte Water has remained deeply committed to advancing sustainability and preserving the natural environment while working on this project.
-The Stowe Facility will greatly reduce the 27-mile route it previously took to pump wastewater from North Charlotte to Pineville, cutting down on energy consumption and reducing the risk of wastewater spills that could harm the environment.
+Charlotte Water is deeply committed to advancing sustainability and preserving the natural environment while working on this project.
+The facility will greatly reduce the 27-mile route it previously took to pump wastewater from North Charlotte to Pineville, cutting down on energy consumption and reducing the risk of wastewater spills.

 Moreover, Charlotte Water decided to conserve much of the 90 acres of natural land surrounding Stowe RWRRF as part of a Community Benefit Project.
 The project will include an educational walking trail, public meeting space, collaborative partnership with the Catawba Lands Conservancy and educational partnerships with nearby schools.